CaskProtocol/cask-lightpaper/components.md

 ## Keeper Contracts

-Cask uses Chainlink Keepers for protocol upkeep and part of the Cask protocol fees and yield go to pay for this service.
-The various upkeep needed for the protocol are:&#x20;
+Cask uses [Chainlink Keepers](https://docs.chain.link/docs/chainlink-keepers/introduction/) for protocol upkeep and part of the Cask protocol fees and yield go to pay for this service.
+The various upkeep needed for the protocol are:

 * In order to process future payments within a subscription, without human intervention, the smart contracts must be triggered externally periodically.
-* Manage the yield strategies and claim reserve factor.
+* Manage the yield strategies and vault reserve factor.

 ## Dashboard App

 The Cask app is a dashboard that is available to both consumers and providers.
-Consumers can manage/top-up their deposit balance, claim yield and CASK token rewards, see a list of all their past and active subscriptions, payment history, and cancel active subscriptions.
-Providers can claim subscription funds and CASK rewards, see a list of active subscribers, manage subscription plans and associated settings.
+Consumers can manage/top-up their deposit balance, withdraw funds and CASK token rewards, see a list of all their past and active subscriptions, payment history, and cancel active subscriptions.
+Providers can withdraw subscription funds and CASK rewards, see a list of active subscribers, manage subscription plans and associated settings.
 The app code is hosted on the IPFS network using an IPNS/ENS name for high availability and censorship resistance.

 ## Subscribe Widget